payelsarkarr/RAG-Project/README.md

 ---

-## Project 2: CSV Concat Agent (Extra Credit)
+## Project 2: CSV Processing Agent

 ### Description
-An AI agent that performs CSV file concatenation and explores how language models interact with functions.
+An AI agent that performs CSV file processing using function calling.
+The project explores how language models interact with tools and execute tasks based on natural language instructions.

-- Implements two versions:
+- Implements both parameterized and hardcoded functions
-  - Parameterized function (harder for agent)
-  - Hardcoded function (easier for agent)
+- Evaluates how prompts and docstrings influence agent behavior
-- Tests how prompts and docstrings affect function calling
+- Demonstrates practical use of LLM-based automation Tests how prompts and docstrings affect function calling

 ### File
 - `extra_credit_simple_student.ipynb`